Condoleezza Rice as Secretary of State: India

 Under Secretary Rice, and President George W. Bush, the long strained relationship between the United States and India, has strengthened.
 Even her and President Bush's critics, credit Secretary Rice, and President Bush, with stabilizing and improving the relationship between these two countries.
 From 2005, India and the US, negotiated about a civilian nuclear energy partnership.
 This deal was controversial, because India is not a signatory of the NPT, despite possessing nuclear weapons.
 However it was endorsed by Mohammed ElBaradei, head of the nuclear watchdog, IAEA.
 After overcoming domestic opposition, Prime Minister Manmohan Singh, won the 2008 Lok Sabha Vote of Confidence.
 The Indo-US civilian nuclear agreement, was then passed by the IAEA board of governors and by the Nuclear Suppliers Group.
 It was then passed with bipartisan support in the United States House of Representatives and the United States Senate, and Secretary Rice, and Foreign Minister Pranab Mukherjee, signed it in October 2008.
-This has been one of the more popular foreign policy initiatives of the Bush Administration.
+This has been one of the more popular foreign policy initiatives of the Bush administration.

-Secretary Rice was scheduled to travel to India on December 3, 2008, at the request of President Bush in the wake of the November 2008 Mumbai attacks, the White House said.
+Secretary Rice was scheduled to travel to India on December 3, 2008, at the request of President Bush in the wake of the 2008 Mumbai attacks, the White House said.

 "Secretary Rice's visit to India is a further demonstration of the United States' commitment to stand in solidarity with the people of India as we all work together to hold these extremists accountable," White House spokeswoman Dana Perino said in a statement.
 Arriving in New Delhi to deter Indian officials from a rash response, Rice told reporters: "I have said that Pakistan needs to act with resolve and urgency to cooperate fully and transparently ...
 That message has been delivered and will be delivered to Pakistan.".